Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

 As explained in :doc:`Kurento API section <kurento_API>`, Kurento Media Server exposes a full fledged API to let applications to process media in several ways.

-To allow this rich API, Kurento Clients require requires full-duplex communications between client and server infrastructure.
+To allow this rich API, Kurento Clients require full-duplex communications between client and server infrastructure.
 For this reason, the Kurento Protocol is based on WebSocket transports.